CurveDocs/curve-docs/docs/liquidity-gauges-and-minting-crv/gauges/LiquidityGaugeV6.md

                                 # of the first epoch until it ends, and then the rate of
                                 # the last epoch.
                                 # If more than one epoch is crossed - the gauge gets less,
-                                # but that'd meen it wasn't called for more than 1 year
+                                # but that'd mean it wasn't called for more than 1 year
                                 _integrate_inv_supply += rate * w * (prev_future_epoch - prev_week_time) / _working_supply
                                 rate = new_rate
                                 _integrate_inv_supply += rate * w * (week_time - prev_future_epoch) / _working_supply